FYSETC/FYSETC-ERB/README.md

 #### 1.With your windows PC

 Step 1: Connect 24V (Power on the board)

-Step 2: Connect USB-C cable to your Windows PC
+Step 2: Connect USB-C cable to your Klipper device (usually Raspberry Pi)

-Step 3: Push an hold BOOTSEL button
+Step 3: Push and hold the BOOTSEL button

-Step 4: Click RST button
+Step 4: Push the RST button and hold 0.5 seconds

-Step 5: Release RST and BOOTSEL button at the same time Step 6: `RPI-RP2` folder will show up on your computer, copy your built firmware `klipper.uf2` to the folder.
+Step 5: Release the RST button, after 3 seconds, Release the bootsel button

+Step 6: `RPI-RP2` folder will show up on your computer, copy your built firmware `klipper.uf2` to the folder.

 ![](images/upload1.png)